Tarunkumar314/smart-factory-dashboard/README.md

 ## Deployment

 This project is deployed on Vercel.
-Visit [your-vercel-url] to see it in action.
+Visit https://smart-factory-dashboard-six.vercel.app/ to see it in action.

 ## License